baderouaich/Uuid-Generator-Efficiency-Test/README.md

 ~352MB for m_RepeatedUUIDs which holds generated uuids minus repeated ones ~300MB for uuid generator library and other stuff

-Approximately the entire test takes ~1GO of memory
+Approximately the entire test occupies ~1GO of memory
 </pre>
 <br>
 CPU Info<br>